 Where Are These Entrepreneurs?

 People who want to work for themselves are all over the demographic spectrum.
 Millennials, those born between the early 1980s and 2000, are starting their own businesses in record numbers.
-And at the other end of the spectrum, Boomers, who were born between 1946 and 1964, are choosing to start a business after getting downsized or after retirement.
+And at the other end of the spectrum, Boomers, who were born between 1946 and 1964, are choosing to start a turnkey or other business after getting downsized or after retirement.
 Those in Generation X, born 1965 through 1984, report great satisfaction after leaving the cubicle culture for the risks of operating their own business.

 Both men and woman enjoy the freedom that comes with owning their own company.
 There are a large number of stay-at-home moms who are using the internet to create thriving businesses that they can operate in their own time, working around their children’s needs.
 Men who are tired of office politics and worries about getting laid off are starting sideline businesses that they hope to turn into full-time occupations.